WCCWCC/test_all/ble_mesh_console.md

     ble_mesh_register_configuration_client_model();
 #endif

-	esp_ble_mesh_node_prov_enable

-    /* Prompt to be printed before each line.
-     * This can be customized, made dynamic, etc.
-     */
     const char *prompt = LOG_COLOR_I "esp32> " LOG_RESET_COLOR;

-    printf("\n"
-           "This is an example of an ESP-IDF console component.\n" "Type 'help' to get the list of commands.\n" "Use UP/DOWN arrows to navigate through the command history.\n" "Press TAB when typing a command name to auto-complete.\n");

     /* Figure out if the terminal supports escape sequences */ int probe_status = linenoiseProbe();